fjuren/PostIT-note-taking-app/README.md

 ## Features

 * **Authentication** via Google OAuth or a built-in test account for demo purposes
+* **Metric Dashboard**
+   * View various metrics and note metadata, including:
+      * Total number of notes
+      * Which day of the week is the most productive for taking notes
+      * Frequency of notes created month over month
+      * Common tags used
+      * And more
 * **User Preferences** Customize:
    * Display name
    * Default theme (light & dark mode)